 At Helvar, we are human-centric lighting experts.

 The lighting in spaces where we work, learn, and relax needs to be fine-tuned to our needs.
-Circadian lighting can be tuned to imitate natural daylight, which means the lighting works in harmony with our body’s natural circadian rhythms.
-People who observe circadian lighting benefit from improved mood, productivity and concentration¹ and typically report reduced workplace health issues such as eye strain and headaches.
+Human-centric lighting can be tuned to imitate natural daylight, which means the lighting works in harmony with our body’s natural circadian rhythms.
+People who observe human-centric lighting benefit from improved mood, productivity and concentration¹ and typically report reduced workplace health issues such as eye strain and headaches.

 We understand the impact light has on our wellbeing and functionality, so it’s one of our principal considerations when designing smart lighting controls and luminaire components.